-1. Strong Evidence with darkest blue oval label:

-o A rating of 'strong' is given if the evidence is from at least five studies that were conducted in the UK context and have scored high on methodological quality.

-2. Good Evidence with light blue oval label:
+- 1. Strong evidence (darkest blue oval label): - A rating of 'strong' is given if the evidence is from at least five studies that were conducted in the UK context and have scored high on methodological quality. - 2.
+Good evidence (light blue oval label):

-A rating of 'good' is given if the evidence is from at least two studies that were conducted in the UK context and have scored at least moderate on methodological quality.
+- A rating of 'good' is given if the evidence is from at least two studies that were conducted in the UK context and have scored at least moderate on methodological quality.

-3. Promising Evidence with pale blue oval label:
+3. Promising evidence (pale blue oval label):

-A rating of 'promising' is given if the evidence is from only one study conducted in the UK context and have scored high or moderate on methodological quality.
-(Click here to return to report).
+- A rating of 'promising' is given if the evidence is from only one study conducted in the UK context and have scored high or moderate on methodological quality.

+Click here to return to report